 The most important consideration in the management of concussion or a potential concussion is the welfare and safety of the player.

-It is a requirement that all players who suffer a concussion seek the highest level of medical care reasonably available and follow Rugby Australia’s return to play policy to ensure concussion is managed appropriately.
+It is a requirement that all players who suffer a concussion seek the highest level of medical care reasonably available and follow Rugby Australia’s Graduated Return to Play processes to ensure the appropriate management of concussion.

 A concussion is a brain injury and must be taken seriously.
 All players with potential head injuries or concussion must be removed from the field of play immediately.